Synthetic-aperture sonar

-Synthetic aperture sonar (SAS) is a form of sonar in which sophisticated post-processing of sonar data is used in ways closely analogous to synthetic aperture radar.
-Synthetic aperture sonars combine a number of acoustic pings to form an image with much higher along-track resolution than conventional sonars.
+Synthetic-aperture sonar (SAS) is a form of sonar in which sophisticated post-processing of sonar data is used in ways closely analogous to synthetic-aperture radar.

+Synthetic-aperture sonars combine a number of acoustic pings to form an image with much higher along-track resolution than conventional sonars.
 The along-track resolution can approach half the length of one sonar element, though is downward limited by 1/4 wavelength.

-The principle of synthetic aperture sonar is to move the sonar while illuminating the same spot on the sea floor with several pings.
+The principle of synthetic-aperture sonar is to move the sonar while illuminating the same spot on the sea floor with several pings.
 When moving along a straight line, those pings that have the image position within the beamwidth constitute the synthetic array.
-By coherent reorganization of the data from all the pings, a synthetic aperture image is produced with improved along-track resolution.
-In contrast to conventional side-scan sonar, SAS processing provides range-independent along-track resolution.
+By coherent reorganization of the data from all the pings, a synthetic-aperture image is produced with improved along-track resolution.
+In contrast to conventional side-scan sonar (SSS), SAS processing provides range-independent along-track resolution.
 At maximum range the resolution can be magnitudes better than that of side-scan sonars.

 A 2013 technology review with examples and future trends is also available.
 For academics, the IEEE Journal of Oceanic Engineering article: Synthetic Aperture Sonar, A Review of Current Status gives an overview of the history and an extensive list of references for the community achievements up to 2009.